Samkhya: Historical development

-Vedic speculations and Upanishadic enumerations
+Ancient speculations

 The early, speculative phase took place in the first half of the first millennium BCE, when ascetic spirituality and monastic (sramana and yati) traditions came into vogue in India, and ancient scholars combined "enumerated set[s] of principles" with "a methodology of reasoning that results in spiritual knowledge (vidya, jnana, viveka)."
 These early non-Samkhya speculations and proto-Samkhya ideas are visible in earlier Hindu scriptures such as the Vedas, early Upanishads such as the Chandogya Upanishad, and the Bhagavad Gita.
 However, these early speculations and proto-Samkhya ideas had not distilled and congealed into a distinct, complete philosophy.